In Goldfinger‘s opening chapter, ‘Reflections in a Double Bourbon’, James Bond is drowning his sorrows while he travels home from Mexico.

 Bond checks into station hotel instead, because “there was plenty of room to park the car and it was better than even chances that the Buffet de la Gare would be excellent”.

 In the hotel restaurant he orders two oeufs cocotte à la crème, a large sole meunière and an “adequate” camembert.
-Fleming tells us that it is on of his favourite meals.
-To accompany the meal Bond drinks a pint of chilled Rosé d’Anjou followed by a Hennessy’s three-star with his coffee.
+Fleming tells us that it is one of Bond’s favourite meals.
+To accompany the meal he drinks a pint of chilled Rosé d’Anjou followed by a Hennessy’s three-star with his coffee.

 The next morning he rises early and has the hotel’s café complet with a double ration of coffee.
 That’s what is usually known these days as a continental breakfast and consists of coffee and croissants, sometimes also with bread, toast and fruit juice.

-After returning to the Berges where he also takes a room, Bond heads to the Bavaria restaurant and orders Enzian, choucroute, a carafe of Fondant, Gruyere, Pumpernickel and coffee.
+After checking in at the Berges, Bond heads to the Bavaria restaurant and orders Enzian, choucroute, a carafe of Fondant, Gruyere, Pumpernickel and coffee.

 Enzian is a Swiss schnapps flavoured with Gentian, an Alpine wildflower.